Overview

 Resolve action items

-All action items must be fixed before preview runs.
+Check the Action Center and ensure all action items are resolved.
 Use Auto-fix to let Opus resolve them with AI, or fix them manually.

 Provide test inputs

 Enter values for all variables in the Workflow Input task.
-Use realistic data that represents expected production inputs.
+Use realistic data that represents expected production inputs, or use the Generate Variable feature to create mock data.

-Click Run Preview.
+Click Run Workflow.
 The engine traverses your graph, executing tasks as their dependencies complete.

 Observe execution